The Rev. Aaron M. G. Zimmerman

 The Rev. Neal Scott McGowan

 Neal McGowan was born in Austin, but spent most of his childhood and youth in the pastures and piney forests of East Texas.

 He attended the University of Dallas where he studied English literature and minored in classical Greek.
 Upon graduation from college, Neal spent a year driving a tractor on a ranch in East Texas and then began to teach English and History to 9th and 10th graders at a boarding school near Tyler.

 While in Tyler, Neal was confirmed in the Episcopal Church at Christ Church.
 During his time at Christ Church, Neal served in a variety of roles at the parish, fell in love with Anglicanism, and discerned a call to the priesthood.

 Neal attended the Seminary of the Southwest in Austin for his theological training and graduated in May of 2017.
 He was ordained a transitional deacon at Christ Church Cathedral in Houston on June 24, 2017, and as a priest in January 2018.
 As Assistant Rector, Neal oversees our Christian Formation Programs, including Adult Sunday School, Wednesday Night Series, Small Groups, and retreats.
 He also gives pastoral oversight to our ministries to youth, children, and young families.

 His wife Jennifer graduated from the University of North Texas with a degree in international studies and worked for five years at Mercy Ships, a non-profit that provides medical and humanitarian aid in Africa through a hospital ship.
 Most recently, she worked at a boutique wine shop in downtown Austin.
-Neal and Jennifer have been married since 2010 and have a daughter.
+Neal and Jennifer have been married since 2010 and have two children.